guybedford/es-module-shims/README.md

 ### CSP Support

 By default ES Module Shims provides full support for CSP by using the asm.js ES Module Lexer build.
-This is absolutely identical in performance to the Wasm version in Firefox and Chrome, while in Safari the asm.js version is actually faster than Wasm making this build preferable.
+This is absolutely identical in performance to the Wasm version in Firefox and Chrome (in Safari the asm.js version is actually faster than Wasm).

 The CSP nonce to use for module scripts will be picked up from the first script on the page or via the [`nonce` init option](#nonce).